abhiisheek/react-amcharts4/README.md

 # Amcharts4 React

-A react wrapper component for `@amcharts/amcharts4` where (any) chart is rendered using JSON config pattern of @amcharts/amcharts4 and also taking care of updates to the render charts.
+A react wrapper component for `@amcharts/amcharts4` where (any) chart is rendered using JSON config pattern of @amcharts/amcharts4 and also taking care of updates to the rendered charts.

 ## Install